MacOS Malware Development: 0x01

 This command alone saves the trouble and provides all the information about a host that an attacker can gather.
 However, the catch is that such commands are visible and can be easily flagged.
 Despite this, it remains an easy and effective method for malware to extract details from the infected host.

 The C2 server is also simple, designed solely for handling incoming connections.
-It won’t have any protection mechanisms to hide itself from the system where it’s running, but this server is basic for demonstration purposes only.
-I recommend implementing encryption, setting up a database to organize data, and generating a temporary ID to associate with each instance.
+It won’t have any defensive mechanisms to hide itself from the system where it’s running, but this server is basic for show only. maybe some encryption, would be a good start,

 // The server will keep listening for incoming connections indefinitely